-Settlers along Dunloup Creek in southern West Virginia called the little valley they farmed “Egypt,” on account of fertile conditions they found among the mountains.
-But they also discovered something more remarkable — a stone fortification, the origins of which remain a mystery.
+Settlers along Dunloup Creek in southern West Virginia called the valley they farmed "Egypt" due to its remarkable fertility.
+But they also discovered something even more remarkable when they arrived—a stone "fort," the origin of which remains a mystery.

-The “fort,” and a series of ancient burial mounds, overlooked the banks of the meandering stream in what’s now the city of Mount Hope, West Virginia, a national historic district that's gaining attention in its own right.
+The so-called fort and a series of ancient burial mounds that overlooked the meandering stream were located in what's now the city of Mount Hope, West Virginia, a national historic district that's gaining attention in its own right.

-Now historic itself, the city’s growth in the early 1900s obliterated the fort, though historians are again considering its mysteries, says Carrie Kidd, chair of the city’s historic landmarks commission.
+The growth of the city in the early 1900s obliterated the fort, though historians are again considering its mysteries, says Carrie Kidd, chair of the city's historic landmarks commission.

-“We’re very interested in finding out more about Mount Hope’s prehistory,” Kidd said of the fort and mounds and prehistoric trails that wandered through the community.
+"We're very interested in finding out more about Mount Hope's prehistory," Kidd said of the fort and mounds.

 Perhaps one of the best sources for information on the fort was assimilated by L. Neil Darlington in his 1988 book "Cabins of the Loop and Environs of the southern half of Fayette County, Virginia (now West Virginia)."

-The author was able to pull together the works of many local historians to paint a picture of the valley in 1805 when William Blake arrived and settled what became Mount Hope.
+Darlington was able to pull together the works of many local historians to paint a picture of the valley in 1805 when William Blake settled what became Mount Hope.

 "One hundred years ago, there was a row of mounds where the highway passes through the city," Darlington wrote.